 The baseline security roles defined in MyEducation BC are intended to address a variety of user types within districts and to maintain student and staff privacy.
 Functionality in MyEducation BC allows the mass assignment of roles to users based on staff types.
 More than one security role can be attached to a single user.
 Districts can customize these roles to suit their district needs.

 Districts will develop a policy for assignment of roles within the district with close attention to the Freedom of Information and Protection of Privacy Act (FOIPPA) rules and guidelines.
 The information provided here is to help in forming district policy.
+Users should only be provided with only the access and the roles that are required for their specific work and needs within MyEducation BC.

 On registration, a parent or guardian signs a form allowing the collection of personal information.
 The expectation is that the information provided will be used for educational program and administrative purposes, and when required, may be provided to health services, social services, or support services and that the information collected on this form will be protected consistent with the Freedom of Information and Protection of Privacy Act.